jeredw/eniac-chess/easm.md

 The output of the constant transmitter is connected to this main bus and thence to the `{i-main}` input on the accumulator, of which five are available, and the operation is set to add from that input.
 Both units are triggered on the same initial cycle, and the accumulator enters the {p-print} loop as before once initialized.
 The full program is [here](vm-dev/transfer.easm).

-This is a lot of code to move a number from one place to another, so chessvm is mostly written using a set of macros.
+This is a lot of code to move a number from one place to another, so chessvm is mostly written using a set of easm macros.
 The fundamental operations are send and receive.
 ```
+# receive on given input and emit an output program pulse
 defmacro send inpr acc program AorS outpr
   p $inpr $acc.$programi
   s $acc.op$program $AorS